digitalocean/kubecon-2022-doks-workshop/README.md

 - Optional: [Chapter 4 - Make Your Cluster a Universal Control Plane with Crossplane](./04-crossplane.md)
 - Required: [Chapter 5 - Destroy a DigitalOcean Kubernetes Cluster with Terraform](./05-cluster-teardown.md)

-It is unlikely you'll be able to complete the entire workshop in 90 minutes, and we encourage you to finish it up at another time.
+It is unlikely you'll be able to complete the entire workshop in 90 minutes, so once you've got a cluster up and running, we encourage you to pick the optional chapter that is most interesting to you, and then have you finish up the other chapters at another time.

 ### Promo Code
 <add promo code instruction here, including expiration info>